Coaching and mentoring are commonly used by businesses to enhance employee performance and facilitate smooth transitions into new roles.

 Mentors are appointed to monitor and support the mentee.
 They pass on their own skills and knowledge to mentees in order to help them succeed and overcome certain challenges.

 As a mentor, you must supervise your mentee.
-It is critical to remain professional while without micromanaging or becoming overbearing.
+It is critical to remain professional without micromanaging or becoming overbearing.

 The finest mentoring strategy is one that provides a mentee with the information and skills they need to clear the bumps on the road, then steps back to give the mentee space to learn and grow.